byu-rvl/Ensemble_AU_release/README.md

 4. Testing the stacking head: Instructions to validate the final results reported in the paper.
 (Do not need to run the base learners prior to this step.
 We include each of the base learners' predictions saved in data/predictions.)
 5. Preprocessing: The necessary preprocessing to run each of the base learners.
 6. Testing the base learners: Instructions for validating the base learners.
-7. SynAU dataset: Instructions for viewing the SynAU dataset and the code used to generate the SynAU dataset.
+7. SynAU dataset: Instructions for viewing the SynAU dataset.
+8. SynAU dataset generation: Instructions for generating the SynAU dataset and additional data.

 ## 0. Download this github repo.